yogevshalmon/ebat/README.md

-# EBat - Enumerating All Boolean Matches Tool
+# EBat - an all-Boolean-matching tool (attached to a CAV'25 submission "Enumerating All Boolean Matches")

-EBat solves the all Boolean matches problem, that is, given two (single-output combinational) circuits, it generates all the matches between the two circuits.
+EBat solves the all-Boolean-matching problem, that is, given two (single-output combinational) circuits, it generates all the matches between the two circuits (non-disjoint).

 ## Table of Contents
 - [Project Description](#project-description)